• Skip to primary navigation

 Rest of Ingredients

-- Scallions – Also called spring onions; add a fresh, mild onion flavor and used as garnish.
+• Scallions – Also called spring onions; add a fresh, mild onion flavor and are used as a garnish.

 Instructions with Pictures